bbauska/Coursera-Bootstrap/readme.md

 <!-- {width="5.0in" height="3.427884951881015in"} -->

-Once you install Git on a computer Start up a command window or PowerShell if you\'re using a Window machine or start up a terminal window if you\'re using a Mac or Linux machine and then at the prompt type in <b>git \--version</b> to check what version of git is installed on your computer.
+Once you install Git on a computer Start up a command window or PowerShell if you&apos;re using a Window machine or start up a terminal window if you&apos;re using a Mac or Linux machine and then at the prompt type in <b>git \--version</b> to check what version of git is installed on your computer.